 1. Summary

-The editorial process at the Global Clinical Engineering Journal ensures high standards of quality, fairness, and transparency in the publication of technology, engineering, and informatics related to health, wellness, disease management, and patient-care outcomes around the world.
+The editorial process at the Global Clinical Engineering Journal (GCEJ) ensures high standards of quality, fairness, and transparency in the publication of technology, engineering, and informatics related to health, wellness, disease management, and patient-care outcomes around the world.
 This process outlines key stages, from initial manuscript submission to final publication.
 To maintain credibility, the journal follows a rigorous double-blind peer-review process, offers an open peer review system, allows for author appeals, and adheres to strict publishing standards and ethical guidelines.
 The ultimate goal is to facilitate the dissemination of high-impact research that advances the field of clinical engineering.
+GCEJ guarantees that its editorial process and policies strictly follow The Principles of Transparency and Best Practice in Scholarly Publishing, made by COPE, DOAJ, CASPA, and WAME.

 2. Editorial Process Flowchart